w3f/polkadot-wiki/docs/learn/how-to/unbond-from-nomination-pool.md

 ### Withdraw Unbonded

 1\.
-After unbonding your tokens, you will need to wait for the unbonding period, which serves as a cooldown period.
+After unbonding your tokens, you'll need to wait for the unbonding period, which serves as a cooldown period.
 The length of an era and the total duration of the unbonding period differ depending on which network you are using.

 !!! tip "GOOD TO KNOW"